An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Proposed Protocol

-In this section we describe our protocol, called \gopa (GOssip noise for Private Averaging).
+In this section we describe our protocol called \gopa (GOssip noise for Private Averaging).
 The high-level idea of \gopa is to have each user $u$ mask its private value by adding two different types of noise.
-The first is a sum of pairwise-correlated noise terms $\Delta_{u,v}$ over the set of neighbors $v\in N(u)$ such that each $\Delta_{u,v}$ cancels out with the $\Delta_{v,u}$ of user $v$ in the final result.
-The second type of noise is an independent term $\eta_u$ which does not cancel out in the final result.
-At the end of the protocol, each user has generated a noisy version $\hat{X}_u$ of his private value $X_u$, which takes the following form:
+The first type is a sum of pairwise-correlated noise terms $\Delta_{u,v}$ over the set of neighbors $v\in N(u)$ such that each $\Delta_{u,v}$ cancels out with the $\Delta_{v,u}$ of user $v$ in the final result.
+The second type of noise is an independent term $\eta_u$ which does not cancel out.
+At the end of the protocol, each user has generated a noisy version $\hat{X}_u$ of its private value $X_u$, which takes the following form:

 Algorithm \ref{alg:rndphase} presents the detailed steps.
 Neighboring nodes $\{u,v\}\in E$ contact each other to draw a real number from the Gaussian distribution $\mathcal{N}(0,\sigma_\Delta^2)$, that $u$ adds to its private value and $v$ subtracts.
-Each user thereby distributes noise masking his private value across several users, which will provide some robustness to malicious parties.
-The idea is reminiscent of one-time pads in secure aggregation (see \cite{Bonawitz2017a}, Section 3) but we use Gaussian noise rather than padding and restrict exchanges to the edges of the graph instead of considering all pairs.
+Intuitively, each user thereby distributes noise masking its private value across its neighbors so that even if some of them are malicious and collude, the remaining noise values will be enough to provide the desired privacy guarantees.
+The idea is reminiscent of uniformly random pairwise masks in secure aggregation \cite{Bonawitz2017a} but we use Gaussian noise and restrict exchanges to the edges of the graph instead of requiring messages between all pairs of users.
 As in gossip algorithms \cite{random_gossip}, the pairwise exchanges can be performed asynchronously and in parallel.
 Additionally, every user $u \in U$ adds an independent noise term $\eta_u\sim \mathcal{N}{(0, \sigma_\eta^2)}$ to its private value.
-This noise will ensure that the final estimate of the average satisfies differential privacy (see Section~\ref{sec:privacy}). $\sigma_\Delta^2$ and $\sigma_\eta^2$ are public parameters of the protocol.
+This noise will ensure that the final estimate of the average satisfies differential privacy (see Section~\ref{sec:privacy}).
+The pairwise and independent noise variances $\sigma_\Delta^2$ and $\sigma_\eta^2$ are public parameters of the protocol.